bgplab/bgplab/basic/9-ao/index.md

 * Nokia SR-OS (virtual machine running in a container)

 !!!
 Warning
-    You need _netlab_ release 1.6.3 or later to run this lab.
+    This lab was designed to be used with _netlab_.
+You need _netlab_ release 1.6.3 or later to run it -- we added TCP-AO support in that release.

 ## Adjusting Lab Topology